xmos/xcommon_cmake/doc/api_reference/functions.rst

   This function is called after setting the :ref:`required-staticlib-variables` and any :ref:`optional-staticlib-variables`, and it can be used in two ways.

-  Firstly, if ``cmake`` is being run from the static library directory, this function will:
+  Firstly, if CMake is being run from the static library directory, this function will:

   - define the static library build targets
   - add static library sources to the build targets